 Irvine to school foodservice professionals at Foodservice Conference: Help me help you

-Television personality Robert Irvine had lively exchanges with school foodservice professionals at the opening general session of the International Fresh Produce Association's Foodservice Conference.
+Television personality Robert Irvine sparked lively back and forth verbal exchanges on child nutrition issues at the opening general session at the 2022 International Fresh Produce Association’s Foodservice Conference.

 (Tom Karst)